App Annie: Mobile games could grow 20% to $120 billion in 2021

 The app economy

 Publishers are benefiting from this shift.
 About 25% more publishers earned more than $2 million per year on either Google Play or iOS.
-Still, 97% of publishers who monetize through iOS earned less than $1 million and so they would benefit from Apple’s recently announced small business program, which reduces fees for such developers from 30% of revenues to 15%.
+Still, 97% of publishers who monetize through iOS earned less than $1 million and so would benefit from Apple’s recently announced small business program, which reduces fees for such developers from 30% of revenues to 15%.

-After 10 weeks, iOS 14 operating system adoption is growing at a 24% faster adoption rate than iOS 13.
+After 10 weeks, iOS 14 operating system adoption is growing at a 24% faster rate than iOS 13.
 Close to 75% of users have upgraded to iOS 14.
-That means that advertisers should prepare for the implications of Apple’s change to the Identifier for Advertisers (IDFA), which hobbles targeted advertising in the name of increased user privacy.
+This means advertisers should prepare for the implications of Apple’s change to the Identifier for Advertisers (IDFA), which hobbles targeted advertising in the name of increased user privacy.

-“If people are updating fast, then IDFA changes will come faster and you need to be on top of that very quickly as a developer,” Ghodrati said.
+“If people are updating fast, then IDFA changes will come faster, and you need to be on top of that very quickly as a developer,” Ghodrati said.
 “You’ll have to focus on aggregated data and understanding what is going on without having access to the same type of information you may have had before.”

 Will 2021 numbers fall short of 2020’s pandemic-driven growth?
-Ghodrati doesn’t think that will happen, and he thinks game companies should focus on making games based on the new normal.
+Ghodrati doesn’t think that will happen, and he believes game companies should focus on making games based on the new normal.

 “This is like crossing the Rubicon,” Ghodrati said.
 “There are a lot of reasons that it won’t slip back.
 There are lots of reasons for publishers to go after the engaged audience.
 It’s going to be continued growth for quite a while.”